-20 Watts reconfigures the power tube wiring to Triode wiring, which is a more vintage style of wiring associated with a sweeter, smoother transition to clip and some feel, a warmer sound.
+20 Watts reconfigures the power tube wiring to Triode wiring, which is a more vintage style that is associated with sweeter, smoother transition to clip and some feel, a warmer sound.
 Here it is included as much for its reduced wattage, and therefore lower volume capability, as much as for its tonal characteristics.
 The 20 Watt setting allows you to really drive the power tubes and incorporate even more of their character into your sounds in the Modes.

 The reduced wattage comes with some tradeoffs and the first you will likely notice is a reduced tightness in the low end.
-For Heavy sounds, especially those used for very precise rhythmic parts, the 50 watt setting will be a better match.
+For Heavy sounds, especially those used for very precise rhythmic parts, the 50 or 100 watt settings will be a better match.